-Above: introduced Commercial Honeybees have broad plates on their hind legs (arrow) for carrying balls of pollen.
+Above: introduced European Honeybees have broad plates on their hind legs (arrow) for carrying balls of pollen.
 These structures are called Pollen Baskets.

-Above: introduced Commercial Honey Bees also have hairy eyes but you will need a good hand lens to see this feature.
+Above: introduced European Honey Bees also have hairy eyes but you will need a good hand lens to see this feature.

-Above: you may find a swarm of Commercial Honeybees clinging together in a large ball underneath a tree branch or other support.
+Above: you may find a swarm of European Honeybees clinging together in a large ball underneath a tree branch or other support.
 Photo: Sarah Swenty, USFWS.

-What To Do If You Have a Swarm or Nest of Feral Honeybees
+What To Do If You Have a Swarm or Nest of Feral European Honeybees

-Feral Honey Bees compete with native bees and native birds for food and nest sites.
+Feral European Honey Bees compete with native bees and native birds for food and nest sites.